syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Z-Ordering.md

 ## BringForward

-BringForward is a method which is used to bring the selected shapes/text to one step front of a group of elements over an image
+The BringForward method is used to bring the selected shapes/text to one step front of a group of elements over an image.

 {% tabs %}